Vilayet: Names

+The early Republic of Turkey continued to use the term vilayet until it renamed them il in the late 1920s.

 Organization

 The Ottoman Empire had already begun to modernize its administration and regularize its eyalets in the 1840s, but the Vilayet Law extended this throughout the empire, regularizing the following hierarchy of administrative units.

 Each vilayet or province was governed by a vali appointed by the sultan.
 Acting as the sultan's representative, he was notionally the supreme head of administration in his province, subject to various caveats.
 Military administration was entirely separate, although the vali controlled local police.
-His council comprised a secretary (mektubci), a comptroller (defterdar), a chief justice (mufettiş-i hukkam-i Şeri'a), and directors of foreign affairs, public works, and agriculture and commerce, each nominated by the respective ministers in Istanbul.
+His council comprised a secretary (mektupçu), a comptroller (defterdar), a chief justice (müfettiş-i hükkâm-ı şeriyye), and directors of foreign affairs, public works, and agriculture and commerce, each nominated by the respective ministers in Istanbul.
 The defterdar in particular answered directly to the finance minister rather than the vali.
 A separate vilayet council was composed of four elected members, comprising two Muslims and two non-Muslims.

-If the vali fell ill or was absent from the capital, he was variously replaced by the governor of the chief sanjak (merkez sanjak) near the capital, the muavin, and the defterdar.
+If the vali fell ill or was absent from the capital, he was variously replaced by the governor of the chief sanjak (merkez sancak) near the capital, the muavin, and the defterdar.
 A similar structure was replicated in the lower hierarchical levels, with executive and advisory councils drawn from the local administrators and—following long-established practice—the heads of the millets, the various local religious communities.